JonathanBallard/X4_RKI-ShipSpecialization/README.md

 2. Relocate macro.xml's into correct file structure
 3. Increase the Hull / Marine Capacity of Boarding Pods?
 (Need to investigate secondary effects beforehand)

-<div style="width: 80%; color: white; background-color: #0e013d; font-weight: bold; padding: 12px 12px; margin: 30px,0px,5px,0px;"><font size="4">Long Rant:  </font></div>

-I'm considering working ship mass into the max speed equation, perhaps comparing it with the number of engines.
-This would be helpful in creating a more meaningful difference between vanguard and sentinel variants, as sentinels are much heavier.
-That was something I was struggling to find a reason to do.
-My thoughts here are that mass increases the faster you go, so you will require more fuel to continue to accelerate to a higher speed.
-There wouldn't be any hard math in my implementation, I might just include a 1%-10% decrease/increase depending on how many engines you have for how much mass.
-Since engines are more fuel efficient at lower speeds (IDK if that's true in space too, but I would think it is), the more engines you have working on smaller mass amounts, the more fuel efficient and therefore the faster your max speed can be.

 <div style="width: 80%; color: white; background-color: #0e013d; font-weight: bold; padding: 12px 12px; margin: 30px,0px,5px,0px;"><font size="5">Fairly exhaustive list of changes made:</font></div>

 - Scouts
   - Organized so that their radar could be edited without affecting all small ships
   - Radar increased by 25%
-  - Speeds increased by 5-10%
+  - Speeds increased by 5%-10%

 - Interceptors
-  - Speed increased between 2-10% (usually around 4%)
+  - Speed increased between 2%-10% (usually around 4%)
   - Manueverability increased by a flat 5% across the board.

 - Advanced Scouts AKA Scanners (think of them as solid ships that were outfitted with additional sensor packages):
   - Organized so that their radar could be edited without affecting all small ships
   - Radar increased by 50%
-  - Speeds increased by 5-15%
+  - Speeds increased by 5%-15%
   - Nimcha
     - Hull increased by 10%